-If you are looking for a great kayak charter through the mangroves you can where you can book a charter.
-AMI Charters is also a great local option for a great fishing charter.
-Check out Captain Scott's fishing reports on his website for more details.
+If you are looking for a great kayak charter through the mangroves and nerby Preserves you can where you can book a tour.
+Happy Paddler is also a great local option for a great kayak tour on your own or with a knowledgable guide.

-It's Anna Maria Island Beach Life at it's best!
+It's one of my favorite things to do and it's Anna Maria Island Beach Life at its best!

 Anna Maria Island

 Need a nautical chart to navigate the waters around Anna Maria Island?
-Click the button below to print out NOAA's Nautical Chart before heading out for a fabulous day of fishing and boating.
+Click the button below to print out NOAA's Nautical Chart before deciding where you want to kayak.